Top 7 Capsule Wardrobe Mistakes You’re Making Right Now

 It’s easy to get sidetracked when you’re first getting started and feel like you’re going the wrong direction.
 We’re sharing the most common capsule wardrobe mistakes and how to overcome them!

-Common Mistakes With a Capsule Wardrobe
+Common Capsule Wardrobe Mistakes

 So you’ve started using the capsule wardrobe and you’re finding yourself frustrated with the process?
 Or you’re thinking about giving up on the whole system?